spring-tips/spring-graal-native-image-feature/README.md

 We're not going to talk about that in this video.
 Instead, we're going to look at a particular component inside Graal VM called the native image builder and SubstrateVM.
 SubstrateVM lets you build native images out of your Java application.
 Incidentally, I _also_ did a podcast with [Oracle Labs' Oleg Shelajev](https://spring.io/blog/2020/02/07/oleg-elajev-on-zeroturnaround-graalvm-the-vjug-and-so-much-more) on this and other uses of GraalVM.
 The native image builder is an exercise in compromise.
 If you give GraalVM enough information about your application's runtime behavior  -  dynamically linked libraries,  reflection,   proxies, etc. - then it can turn your Java application into a statically linked binary, sort of like a C or Go-lang application.
 The process is, being honest here, sometimes... _painful_.
 BUT, once you do that, then the tool can generate native code for you that is _blazingly_ fast.
 The resulting application takes _way_ less RAM and starts up in below a second. _Waaay_ below a second.
 Pretty tantalizing, eh?
 It sure is!

 Keep in mind though that there are other costs to be aware of when you run the application.
-Graal native images are not Java applications.
+GraalVMnative images are not Java applications.
 They don't even run on a traditional JVM.
 Oracle Labs develop GraalVM, and so there's some level of cooperation between the Java and GraalVM teams, but I would not call it Java.
 The resulting binary is not cross-platform.
 When the application runs, it won't run on the JVM; it'll run on another runtime called SubstrateVM.

 So the tradeoffs are many, but still, I think there's a lot of potential value in using this tool to build applications—especially those destined for production in a cloud environment where scale and efficiency are fo paramount concern.

 Let's get started.
 You're going to need to install GraalVM.
 You could download [it here](https://www.graalvm.org/), or u could download it using [SDKmanager](http://sdkman.io).
 I like to use SDKManager to install my Java distributions.
 GraalVm tends to be a little behind the mainline version of Java.
-Currently, it supports java 8 and java 11.
-Not, notably, java 14 or 15 or whatever the current version of Java is when you read and watch this.
+Currently, it supports java 8 and Java 11.
+Not, notably, Java 14 or 15 or whatever the current version of Java is when you read and watch this.

 Do this to install graalvm for Java 8: `sdk install java 20.0.0.r8-grl`.
-I'd recommend Java 8, instead of java 11, as there are some subtle bugs I can't quite figure out yet with the java 11 variant.
+I'd recommend Java 8, instead of Java 11, as there are some subtle bugs I can't quite figure out yet with the Java 11 variant.

 Once you've done that, you also need to install the native image builder component separately.
 Run this: `gu install native-image`.  `gu` is a utility that you get in a graalvm.
-Finally, make sure you have `JAVA_HOME` is set up to point to graalvm. on my machine, a Macintosh with SDKMAN, my Java_HOME looks like this:
+Finally, make sure you have `JAVA_HOME` is set up to point to graalvm. on my machine, a Macintosh with SDKMAN, my `JAVA_HOME` looks like this:

 ```bash
 export JAVA_HOME=$HOME/.sdkman/candidates/java/current/